The Trapped Librarian

 What is Screen Free Week?

-Are you thinking about implementing Screen Free Week at your school?
-Let me share some tips that have worked for us!
+Thinking about implementing Screen Free Week at your school?
+Here are some simple, effective screen free week activities that have worked well for me:

 Screen Free Week Picture Books